HumanCellAtlas/dcp-community/charters/ingest-infrastructure/charter.md

 ### Dependencies

-The Ingest Infrastructure will be as loosely coupled as possible to schemas defined by the metadata team.
-The definition of a core domain model for data and metadata is therefore in scope for the Ingest Infrastructure, as this core domain model must be shared between the Ingest Infrastructure and Metadata Schema.
+The Ingestion Service will be as loosely coupled as possible to schemas defined by the metadata team.
+The definition of a core domain model for data and metadata is therefore in scope for the Ingestion Service, as this core domain model must be shared between the Ingestion Service and Metadata Schema.
 This core domain model defines high level concepts (e.g. 'Biomaterial', 'Protocol', 'File'), and changes to this core model must be agreed between the responsible teams.

 All services and tools that are used by direct data contributors will be rigorously tested with users to ensure a high quality user experience, and will take advantage of user experience experts within the DCP team.

 ### Scientific "guardrails"

-The Ingest Infrastructure requires oversight on which data types are required within the DCP (for example, SmartSeq2 and 10x sequencing data, imaging data) and by extension which file formats are endorsed and acceptable within the DCP (e.g. FASTQ, BAM, TIFF).
+The Ingestion Service requires oversight on which data types are required within the DCP (for example, SmartSeq2 and 10x sequencing data, imaging data) and by extension which file formats are endorsed and acceptable within the DCP (e.g. FASTQ, BAM, TIFF).

 ## Out-of-scope

 ### Ingest API
  * Metadata specification definitions.
 Ingest will utilise metadata definitions defined by DCP-compliant JSON schemas, as defined by the metadata working group, and will ensure the Ingest API is schema-agnostic where possible, but will not actively define metadata specifications beyond the restrictions placed by the shared core domain model outlined above
  * Definition of bundle structures for the DCP datastore.
-Whilst the Ingest API will provide support for generating bundles in response to submissions, the Ingest Infrastructure is not responsible for the specification of bundle structures - it is expected these will be provided either by the metadata team or to address specific consumer requirements
+Whilst the Ingest API will provide support for generating bundles in response to submissions, the Ingestion Service is not responsible for the specification of bundle structures - it is expected these will be provided either by the metadata team or to address specific consumer requirements
  * Authentication services.
-The Ingest Infrastructure will utilise DCP-wide authentication services.
+The Ingestion Service will utilise DCP-wide authentication services.
 Authorisation services for specific ingest requirements are likely out of scope, unless DCP-wide authorisation services cannot fulfil requirements that are overly specific to ingest

 ### Ingest UI
  * Preview illustration of data, for example as it "will appear" in the data portal